maceto/file_generator/README.md

 ## Description

-Every time we need to generate text files for our applications, we are writing code for every format we need to generate.
+Every time we need to export information from your application as text files, we are writing code for every format we need to generate.

 FileGenerator tries to minimize the ammount of code needed to perform this task.

 ## How does it work?